Car Accidents Caused By A Family Member Or Friend – Can I Get Compensation?

-- Witnesses – Get any witnesses to contact details so that you can get a statement from them.
+- Witnesses – Get any witnesses’ contact details so that you can get a statement from them.
 Witness statements are really good for strengthening your case.

 - Proof of expenses – Keep a record of all the expenses you have incurred due to the accident, such as prescription fees, treatment costs, travel costs etc.

-- Medical report – Make sure you see a medical professional make a medical report about your injuries, suggested treatment, and recovery period.
+- Medical report – Make sure you see a medical professional who can make a medical report about your injuries, and suggest treatment, and recovery period.

-- Write it down – Try to write down everything you can remember about the accident and the circumstances around the time of the accident, such as date and time, how many vehicles were involved, what was the weather like, how fast was the car going and so on.
-All these details may be taken into consideration by the court when deciding on your claim.
+- Write it down – Try to write down everything you can remember about the accident and the circumstances around the time of the accident, such as date and time, how many vehicles were involved, how fast was the car going and so on.

 - Report to the Police – All accidents are required to be reported to the authorities.
 Although it isn’t technically your responsibility to do this as a passenger, make sure that it is done.
 Apart from fulfilling a legal obligation by reporting to the Police, it could be helpful for your case if you could get a copy of the Police report.